Acidburn0zzz/Node_Mode/README.md

          template refer to parameter template, because that is what you are replacing to customize your node_mode_Emitter

          if a parameter argument is missing then the node_mode_Emiiter will keep its default value for the parameter name

+         becomes a very powerful customization  tool if you understand the internals of the specific n_m_E

          refer to the team who made the API that uses node_mode_Emitter on how to properly name the items inside the metadata so if there are several n_m_E (node_mode_Emiitters) in the API they can be routed properly